 You can implement your own message store by implementing the

 MessageStore interface and adding the store to the configuration.
-The ESB profile ships with the following message store implementations:
+The ESB ships with the following message store implementations:

 - In Memory Message Store